 We urge you to vote NO on the Graham/Cassidy/Heller/Johnson bill and instead ask the Senate to continue its work through the bipartisan market stabilization efforts.
 AARP remains committed to working with Congress on commonsense, bipartisan solutions to increase coverage, lower costs, and stabilize the markets.
 If you have any questions, please feel free to contact me, or have your staff contact Joyce A. Rogers, Senior Vice President, Government Affairs at (202) 434-3750.

-Executive Vice President and Chief Advocacy and Engagement Officer
+Nancy A. LeaMond Executive Vice President and Chief Advocacy and Engagement Officer

 Also spread the word via facebook: